History of IBM: 1975–1992: Information revolution, rise of software and PC industries

 However, by the end of the decade, IBM was in trouble.
-It was a bloated organization of some 400,000 employees that was heavily invested in too any low margin, transactional, commodity businesses.
+It was a bloated organization of some 400,000 employees that was heavily invested in too many low margin, transactional, commodity businesses.
 Technologies IBM invented and or commercialized – DRAM, hard disk drives, the PC, electric typewriters – were starting to erode.
 The company had a massive international organization characterized by redundant processes and functions – its cost structure couldn't compete with smaller, less diversified competitors.
 Additionally, the back-to-back revolutions – the PC and the client-server – combined to undermine IBM's core mainframe business.
 The PC revolution placed computers directly in the hands of millions of people.
 It was followed by the client/server revolution, which sought to link PCs (the "clients") with larger computers that labored in the background (the "servers" that served data and applications to client machines).
 Both revolutions transformed the way customers viewed, used and bought technology.
 And both fundamentally rocked IBM and its mainframe competitors.
 Businesses' purchasing decisions were put in the hands of individuals and departments – not the places where IBM had long-standing customer relationships.
 Piece-part technologies took precedence over integrated solutions.
 The focus was on the desktop and personal productivity, not on business applications across the enterprise.
 As a result, earnings – which had been at or above US$5 billion since the early 1980s, dropped by more than a third to US$3 billion in 1989.
 A brief spike in earnings in 1990 did not last as corporate spending continued to shift from high-profit margin mainframes to lower margin microprocessor-based systems.
 In addition, corporate downsizing was in full swing.

 Radical changes were considered and implemented.
 As IBM assessed the situation, it was clear that competition and innovation in the computer industry were now taking place along segmented, versus vertically integrated lines, where computer industry leaders emerged in their respective domains.
 Examples included Intel in microprocessors, Microsoft in desktop software, Novell in networking, HP in printers, Seagate in disk drives and Oracle Corporation in database software.
 IBM's dominance in personal computers was challenged by the likes of Compaq and later Dell.
 Recognizing this trend, management, with the support of the Board of Directors, began to implement a plan to split IBM into increasingly autonomous business units (e.g. processors, storage, software, services, printers, etc.) to compete more effectively with competitors that were more focused and nimble and had lower cost structures.

-IBM also began shedding businesses that it felt were no longer core.
-It sold its typewriter, keyboard, and printer business – the organization that created the popular "Selectric" typewriter with its floating "golf ball" type element in the 1960s – to the investment firm of Clayton, Dubilier & Rice Inc. and became an independent company, Lexmark Inc.